SO, WHAT IS GOD?

 was ‘connecting’ with God during the experiences, I believe

-that I perceived an
+that I perceived some fuzzy

 unexplainable and yet unmistakable ‘special-ness’ dwelt